zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 ####Analytics tools

-The big-data analytics has advanced pretty far during last decade.
+The big-data analytics has advanced pretty far over the past decade.
 Technologies like Hadoop, Spark, Impala and many others may be used to identify contexts in proto-data.